 DDS Jobs can consume extraordinary computing resources.
 For this reason, DDS jobs are queued for execution.
 DDS jobs run in a queue shared by other offline jobs such as scheduled transactions and offline reports.
 DDS jobs do not compete with either user interface or API requests.
 Organizations with the standard Level of Service are limited to serial execution of these jobs.
 Customers with a premium Level of Service may be allowed two or more parallel job executions (depending on their Level of Service).

-In general, DDS does not observe multi-entity restrictions.
-That is, DDS jobs run at the top level and may not be invoked by users with entity restrictions.
+DDS is not configured separately for entities and data is always extracted from the top level.
+This is true even if you slide into the entity of a multi-entity company before invoking the job.
+DDS jobs may not be invoked by users with entity restrictions.
 Each object that may have entity restrictions includes columns for defining those restrictions.
 Refer to the

 MEGAENTITY prefixed fields above in Special Fields.